tokenized/docs/intro-preface.md

 The Tokenized protocol operates using two key components:

-- [Smart Contract](concepts/smart-contract): An autonomous agent service, hosted by the issuer or a third party service.
+- [Smart Contract](concepts/smart-contract): An autonomous agent service, hosted by the issuer or a third party provider.

-- [Tokenized Wallet](concepts/wallet-platform): An enhanced bitcoin wallet that can operate with the Tokenized protocol.
-Operated by the user or issuer.
+- [Tokenized Wallet](concepts/wallet-platform): An enhanced bitcoin wallet, operated by the user or issuer.

 The smart contract and wallet interact by broadcasting [action messages](protocol-actions) to the Bitcoin network.
 These actions are commonly prepared in the form of a request, coming from the wallet, and a response, from the smart contract.
 This provides a cryptographically provable event between two or more parties that is solidified in the immutable blockchain.